 fresh pair of kicks to match his rich personality.
 Frank had an impeccable work ethic; he was hardworking, smart and a fast learner, which always led him to a promotion.
 When he wasn’t working, he took great pleasure in being home with his family.

 He had a love for food and cooking, which he learned from his “grannies” and mother.
 He was the taste tester on the holidays and took that job with great pride.
 Frank was a true Cancer: compassionate, sensitive, and a home-body.
 On his days off, he and his fiance, that he referred to as “wife”, “queen”, or Angel, enjoyed simplistic moments that consisted of movie nights and going on dates, which always included dinner.
 His other pride and joy was being a big brother to his maternal sister, Milani “Mimi”; from teaching her manners to playing video games and cooking breakfast for her, he cherished every memory they made together.
 It was a bond that no one could understand.

 Frankie would often say and believed, “if you don’t stand for something, you’ll fall for anything.”
 He stood for love, loyalty and family.
 Frank, you brought the family together.
 We will always remember your beautiful soul, so loving, kind, polite, funny, smart, respectful and compassionate.
 You loved hard and stood up strongest when you believed in something, which was easily seen in your soulful eyes and mesmerizing smile.
 Our beloved Frankie, our hearts and souls are at peace because we know you were at peace with the Lord.
 He has bestowed upon you your wings, allowing you the freedom to sore, and make your presence known when we need you most.
 Son, you are home and free and some day we will all be together again.

-To plant a tree in memory of Frank A. Corona, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Frank A. Corona, please visit our floral store.